 Thank you for moving to the City of Troy!
 You are in one of the best cities in Michigan to live, work, and play.
-We are once again the safest city in Michigan across all population sizes and the 23rd safest City overall in the nation.
+We are once again one of the safest cities in Michigan across all population sizes and in the top 25 safest Cities overall in the nation.
+In 2019 ChamberofCommerce.org named Troy the 6th best place to retire in the U.S. and #1 in the Midwest.
+WalletHub named Troy the 4th best place to raise a family in Michigan in 2019.
+In 2018, Smart Asset ranked Troy the 16th most liveable small city in the U.S. based on cost of living, quality of life, and availability of economic opportunity.
 In 2015, NerdWallet named Troy the 4th best small city in the U.S. to start a business, and Niche Rankings named Troy the #1 best town in Michigan to raise a family.
-Troy is the only city in Michigan to be listed in the top ten.

 The Troy School District is one of the highest ranked districts in the state and the country.
 It is one of only four school districts in Metro Detroit to receive an A+ rating from the Detroit News.
 Troy Athens, Troy High, and the east campus of the International Academy were named among the top 4% of all high schools by Newsweek.

 Troy has an outstanding park system with twenty parks and recreational facilities consisting of more than 900 acres.
 The Community Center features state-of-the-art meeting rooms, banquet facility, specialized fitness rooms with circuit training equipment, indoor pool, gymnasium, preschool classrooms, game room, arts & crafts room, senior center, and gift shop.